 I expected to receive a 1099-K tax form for 2022 but didn’t, why not?

-The recently announced IRS delay in lowering the 1099-K reporting threshold may mean that you’re no longer eligible to receive a 1099-K tax form for the 2022 tax year.
+The IRS delay in lowering the 1099-K reporting threshold may mean you were not eligible to receive a 1099-K tax form for the 2022 tax year.

-If you have successfully provided a Form W-8, documenting your Non-US tax status, this would also result in you not receiving a 1099-K form.
+If you provided a Form W-8, documenting your Non-US tax status, this would also result in you not receiving a 1099-K form.

-Many platforms began working with Stripe as early as October to contact individuals and businesses that had crossed the previously announced $600 USD threshold.
-If you received an email from Stripe Express inviting you to take action to receive your 2022 1099-K tax form but have not yet received the form itself, it could be that you were impacted by this late threshold change.
-You will need to check with your platform to confirm whether or not you met the federal and/or state threshold eligibility requirements.
+Many platforms began working with Stripe to contact individuals and businesses that had crossed the previously announced $600 USD threshold.
+If you received an email from Stripe Express inviting you to take action to receive your 2022 1099-K tax form, but did not receive the form, it could be that you were impacted by this late threshold change.
+You'll need to check with your platform to confirm whether or not you met the federal and/or state threshold eligibility requirements.

 This article is neither legal advice nor tax advice.
 We recommend that you speak to your tax advisor with any questions or concerns around tax reporting.